Welcome to Simply Joyful

 Grammar:

 — There are a lot of great grammar programs out there.
 Right now my older boys are doing Fix It!
 Grammar (IEW).
 We've used Growing with Grammar for years.
-When we first started I loved Rod and Staff's English books.
+When we first started I loved Rod and Staff's English books

 Vocabulary:

-English from the Roots Up
+— English from the Roots Up

 Penmanship:

-A Reason for Handwriting is hands down my favorite series for penmanship.
+— A Reason for Handwriting is hands down my favorite series for penmanship.
 Their technique for writing letters is amazing.
 It makes learning cursive really natural.

-— We have been using MathUSee since our first day homeschooling.
-So far it has worked for all our kids.
-I also recommend Teaching Textbooks and Singapore Math.
 UPDATE: One of my kids has been using Teaching Textbooks now for the past two years…and he loves it.
 So, I highly recommend checking them out.
 I personally love that it's all graded for me and that I can quickly see how he's doing with each lesson.

 — One math tool I'm a HUGE fan of is my Flash Master!
 It is a handheld electronic device that generates flashcard quizzes.
 It's incredible!